marle3003/mokapi/docs/examples/simple-http-api.md

 ---
-title: Example OpenAPI with Mokapi Script
+title: Example Mocking REST API with OpenAPI | Mokapi
-description: A simple Use Case with using Mokapi Script.
+description: In this example, you will learn how to mock an OpenAPI specification with Mokapi, how to configure Mokapi, and how to run it in a Docker container.
 ---
-# OpenAPI with Mokapi Script
+# Example Mocking REST API with OpenAPI

-A simple Use Case with using Mokapi Script
+In this example, you will learn how to mock an OpenAPI specification with Mokapi, how to configure Mokapi, and how to run it in a Docker container.
+In further examples we will see how the test quality can be improved with some edge cases such as increased response time or response errors like internal server errors.

-## Create REST API
+## Create OpenAPI file

-Create an OpenAPI specification file `users.yaml` that defines an endpoint users
+First, we create an OpenAPI specification file `users.yaml` that defines a /users endpoint

 ```yaml
 openapi: 3.0.0